 sources.
 For each C++ source we create a separate Python extension by

-Often, we need to control the options passed the invoked tools.
-This
+calling Often, we need to control the options passed the invoked tools.
+This is done with features.
+Consider an example:

 # Declare a new free feature